AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

 * Create and manage channel-neutral editorial content.
 * Build content pools for a range of channels.
 * Design content variations for specific channels.
-* Add images to your text by inserting assets (mixed-media fragments).
+* Add images to your text by inserting assets.
 * Create nested content to reflect the complexity of your data.

 These Content Fragments can then be assembled to provide experiences over a variety of channels.